 GREG WHITT

-With this diverse background in leadership and service, Greg’s programs use music as the metaphor for life in rhythm and harmony.
+Through this diverse background in leadership and service, Greg’s programs use music as the metaphor for life in rhythm and harmony.
 Fusing positive psychology, applied philosophy, and folk wisdom, his programs highlight common values that serve as positive examples for healthy, happy, and productive living.
 His real work is to share and strengthen the understanding and practice of these timeless principles.

 Greg digs hammocks, thrift shops, mid-century modern design, stand up paddle boarding, Vespa scooters, vintage hi-fi, iPhone photography, and great stories.
 He enjoys travel for cultural understanding.
 Greg loves global cuisine and great coffee.
 When he's really still and quiet, he sometimes manages to write interesting narratives and a bit of poetry.
+Through a partnership with PeopleFirst Tourism (a sustainable venture between NC State University’s graduate program in tourism and the Raleigh Convention and Visitors Bureau), Greg leads downtown tours focused on the city’s coffee culture.

 Greg's happy place is near the sea, surrounded by great music, his sweetheart Annelies nearby, and a tasty beverage in hand.